Abrar9410/ChillGamer/README.md

-# **Chill Gamer: A Game Review Application**
+# **ChillGamer: A Game Review Application**

-This project, Chill Gamer, is a user-friendly game review application.
+This project, ChillGamer, is a user-friendly game review application.
 The goal of this project is to design a platform where users can explore and share game reviews.
 Key features such as user authentication and review management are implemented to enhance the user experience.
 The application has a clean and responsive UI, focused on simplicity and functionality to provide a "chill" experience.

 ## **Technologies used:**